roytang/blog/collections/quotes/2010/09/25991145429/index.md

   url: https://plurk.com/p/7x33rr
 tags:
 - movies
+- fate
 ---

 "There is no fate but what we make for ourselves."

-- John Connor, T2: Judgment Day
+-- John Connor, T2: Judgment Day